The Johns Hopkins Health System is

 - Complete a Request for Reasonable Accommodationform.

-- Submit the form to the Office of Workforce Diversity.
+- Submit the form to your HR Representative.

 - Schedule an appointment with Occupational Health Services by calling (410) 955-6211.